 - Corporation: A more complex structure offering liability protection to its owners.

-- Limited Liability Company (LLC): Combines the simplicity of a sole proprietorship with the liability protection of a corporation.
+- Limited Liability Company (LLC): Combines a sole proprietorship’s simplicity with a corporation’s liability protection.

 Related: Business Structure Overview